nmpowell/carbon-intensity-forecast-tracking/README.md

 - I've disabled the "latest" schedule and added a "t-3hr" schedule which starts the download at now() minus 3 hours.
 This should give us 5-6 timepoints after the forecasted time, recorded/downloaded 5-6 times, so we can see whether they ever change.

+## Plots

+- Want to find the final, settled value, so we can compare with forecasted values.

+- Want to show forecasts forward from a given date.
+It doesn't matter if we collect some past dates if we know which to ignore.
+If we take the datetime at which we call the API as timepoint 0, it doesn't really matter if the values change after we've stopped looking at past values.
+The purpose is to discover the reliability